skeptopic/UltraSimpleUUID/README.md

 ## License

 There is no license.
 If you want to use this and find it useful, enjoy.
 Maybe drop me a message to let me know you are.

+## Acknowledgement

+I was inspired by https://gist.github.com/fernandomv3/46a6d7656f50ee8d39dc, but wanted some more features and found the randomness of this broken.